-By assigning specific responsibilities to team members (e.g., Person 1, Person 3), the sprint planning ensured accountability was shared and progress was easily traceable.
-The estimated completion time for each task was kept concise and realistic, typically set at one working day per feature.
-This approach aligned with the iterative nature of Agile development, facilitating rapid feedback and adjustment cycles.
+By assigning specific responsibilities to team members (e.g., Person 1, Person 3), the sprint planning ensured accountability and made progress easily traceable.
+The

 Although the table only displays the first and last entries to save space, it represents a total of 32 detailed backlog items addressed during the sprint.
 This structure allowed the development team to maintain high levels of clarity and coordination, ensuring that each component of the platform was systematically built and evaluated before integration.
 Incorporating such design sprints not only enhanced development efficiency but also supported quality assurance and alignment with user needs, particularly in creating intuitive user experiences and smooth navigation throughout the platform.